Monday – Friday 10am-4pm, Weekends and public holidays 10am-2pm

 Featuring Te Ihingarangi part 6 – the early 1800s, and the court cases of Mrs Murphy.

-Featuring the irrepressible Mrs Murphy and Te Ihingarangi part 5 (1700).
+Featuring Mrs Murphy and Te Ihingarangi part 5 (1700).

 Featuring Te Ihingarangi part 4 (1600) and Daniel Murphy’s letter to Bill Morse of Cambridge on WWI combat.